-Figure 1: Map of Antarctic and South America continents.
-Locations of Bransfield Strait, Drake Passage and Scotia Arc (South Sandwich Islands) are shown.
+This map of the Antarctic and South America shows the locations of Bransfield Strait, Drake Passage, and Scotia Arc (South Sandwich Islands).
 Click image for larger view and image credit.

-Figure 2: Map showing the detailed structure of the seafloor (bathymetry) within Bransfield Strait.
-The Hook Ridge, Orca Volcano and Three Sisters are names of seafloor spreading centers within the strait and have been recently volcanically active.
-The site of where deep-ocean water samples were collected is also labelled (CTD work).
+The detailed structure of the sea-floor (shown on this bathymetric map) includes an area within Bransfield Strait.
+Hook Ridge, Orca Volcano, and Three Sisters are sea-floor spreading centers within the strait, and they have been recently volcanically active.
+The site where deep-ocean water samples were collected is also labeled.
 Click image for larger view and image credit.

 Sounds of the Southern Ocean 2006